 Chlamydia, Gonorrhea, Syphilis and HIV

-The Marion County Health Department offers testing for genitourinary (urine test), pharyngeal (throat swab) and rectal (rectal swab) for Gonorrhea, Chlamydia, Syphilis and HIV.
+The Marion County Health Department offers testing for genitourinary (urine test), pharyngeal (throat swab) and rectal (rectal swab) for Gonorrhea, Chlamydia, and blood testing for Syphilis and HIV.
 All clients that are 26 years of age or older must meet the Illinois Department of Public Health screening criteria for the Gonorrhea and Chlamydia testing to be performed.
-All clients are encouraged to get the 4 base STD test (Gonorrhea & Chlamydia urine test, Syphilis & HIV)

-completed for free.
-If a throat and rectal swab for Gonorrhea & Chlamydia tests are also free.
-The STD testing will be done by appointment only.
 If the patient receives a positive test result, the patient will be referred to a local medical clinic for evaluation and treatment.
 If the patient is referred and doesn’t have medical insurance the clinic will charge a sliding scale fee based on income and family size.
-Call the health department at the Salem office for scheduling at 618-548-3878

-What is the screening criteria?
+What are the screening criteria?

 FEMALE patients must meet one or more of the following criteria: